-We’re super excited about the new Salesforce Summer ’20 release which is just around the corner.
-It’s going to be packed with lots of dynamic new features and enhancements to help make the platform even better.
+We’re excited about the new Salesforce Summer ’20 release notes, which are just around the corner.
+It will be packed with lots of dynamic new features and enhancements to help improve the platform.

-To help you make the most of that important sandbox preview, we’ve put together a quick list of the six most impactful changes in Salesforce Summer ‘20: what they are, how they might affect your org and how to make sure that your team is ready.
+To help you make the most of that critical sandbox preview, we’ve compiled a quick list of the six most impactful changes in Salesforce Summer ’20: what they are, how they might affect your org, and how to ensure that your team is ready.

-Just remember that Summer ‘20 is still in preview, so these features aren’t yet generally available (GA).
+Just remember that Summer ’20 is still in preview, so these features aren’t available (GA).
 To get access, check the sandbox preview instructions and plan your sandbox refreshes accordingly.
-Remember that details of the release may still change before the release becomes GA.
+Remember that the release details may still change before the release becomes GA.

 Let’s take a look!

 6 Salesforce Summer ’20 Most Impactful Changes

 #1: Record Changed Flows and Platform Event Flows